project-gemmi/gemmi/docs/mol.rst

 accordingly.
 It doesn't do anything if ``label_seq`` is already set or if the full sequence is not known.

-The Entity object may change in the future.
-Here we only show its properties in an example:
+Properties of the Entity class are shown in this example:

 .. doctest::